Thrive offers the service of a qualified Therapist at no charge.

 Penny;RSW, BSW Therapist, has a very concrete, consistent way to her approach :

-Everyone experiences problems and challenges which can vary and depend on the individual, family, or group.
+Everyone experiences problems and challenges which will vary depending on the individual, partner, family, or group.
 My role is to help individuals, families, and groups’ problem solve issues and cope with problems in their everyday lives.

 Stan is a Crisis Support Worker; this is his approach :